 Another factor was a new wave of Jewish immigration.
-Between 1880 and 1920 over two and a half million Jewish immigrants came to the country.
-Some of this was about the identities of the newcomers, the overwhelming majority of the new Jewish immigrants were from Eastern European countries under Russian control or influence.
-While there was a revival of Jewish intellectual life in Eastern Europe at the time, many of those city dwellers stayed in Europe, those coming to the U.S. were often quite poor and fleeing persecution, and violence.
+Between 1880 and 1920 over two and a half million Jewish immigrants came to the country. the overwhelming majority of these new Jewish immigrants were from Eastern European countries under Russian control or influence.
+While there was a revival of Jewish intellectual life in Eastern Europe at the time, many of those city dwellers stayed in Europe, those coming to the U.S. were often quite poor and fleeing persecution and violence.

-Many saw hope in the United States.
+Despite rising anti-semitism, many saw hope in the United States.
 A Jewish folksong from the time captured the promise of a new life across the ocean.
 The lyrics noted:

 As the Russians, mercilessly